apanagiotou/go-kafka-to-s3/README.md

 # go-kafka-to-s3

-go-kafka-to-s3 is a kafka consumer writen in Go.
+go-kafka-to-s3 is a kafka consumer written in Go.
 Reads messages from a topic, gathers them in batches (files) of a pre-defined size and stores them in S3.
 It's useful if you want to have your data in a persistent storage for later process.

 ## Getting Started